lalitkapoor/systemjs-es6-react-boilerplate/README.md

 systemjs-es6-react-boilerplate
 =========
-A sample app in es6 making use of systemjs, react, jspm.
+A boilerplate app in es6 making use of systemjs, react, jspm.

 To run: